ibexa/documentation-user/docs/publishing.md

 !!! enterprise

-    There are three ways in which you can schedule Content to be published in the future:
+    There are three ways in which you can schedule content to be published in the future:

     - [Schedule tab](#schedule-tab) in any Page block's configuration
     - [Content Scheduler block](#content-scheduler-block) on a Page